Silverstone1020/A-Cube-Game/README.md

 ## Practice With Unity In C#

+Version: Visual Studio 2019, Unity 2019.3.8f1

 Control System:

-use 'w' and 's' to move the cube up and down(vertically),
+use 'w', 'a', 's', 'd' to move the cube vertically and horizontally.

-use 'a' and 'd' or 'left arrow' and 'right arrow' to move  the cube left and right(horizontally)
+use 'left arrow', 'right arrow', 'up arrow', 'down arrow' to rotate the cube.

 Have fun.
 Thanks.